bec4/bec4.github.io/science.markdown

 - [Preparation of the Spin-Mott State: A Spinful Mott Insulator of Repulsively Bound Pairs](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.128.093401), Phys.
 Rev. Lett. **129**, 093401 (2022)

 Particles in a sufficiently deep lattice can be described by the Bose-Hubbard model.
 Here we assume they tunnel around with some rate $t$, and that they have an on-site interaction $U$.
 In our lab we've been studying what happens when there are two particles per site which are allowed to be in different spin states.
+We denote these by A and B, but really they're just different hyperfine states of rubidium ($\|F, m_F\rangle$).
 Things get interesting when they have a tunable interparticle interaction $U_{AB}$ (typically such that $0 \leq U_{AB} \leq U$).
 If we tune this all the way to zero, the energetically most favorable state is to have an A and a B particle on every site, this is the spin Mott insulator, and we studied it in the paper mentioned above.

 When $U_{AB} = U$, the ground state is highly degenerate: it doesn't matter what spin configuration you have anymore, because all energies are the same.
 On the way to that point, however, the AB state starts to 'fluctuate,' meaning it will undergo excursions to AA or BB.
 These fluctuations are highly correlated between neighbors - after all, they need to exchange particles - and this tate is called an XY ferromagnet.
 (Our lab was involved in a [theory collaboration](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.92.041602) to explore the full phase diagram.)